EthanHolman/coup-game/README.md

 ### A Turn

 Current player proposes an action to take.
 They may choose any action, but if they don't have the card required for an action, they will be vulnerable if someone calls their bluff.
 If their action is not 'Income' or 'Coup', their action proposal will be sent to all other players -- who will have the option to 'allow' or 'call BS' on this action.
 If the action is blockable, a 'block' option will also be available.
-If the action is allowed to go thru, the player will be allowed to take the action after 5 seconds.
+If the action is allowed to go thru, the player will be allowed to take the action after waiting a minimum of 5 seconds.
 After this, their turn is over.

 #### Calling BS on an Action